StevenDixonDev/EventList/readme.md

 ## Ideas

-Implement socket io into the mix? or make it easy for a user to do so
+- Implement socket io into the mix? or make it easy for a user to do so

+- Need a kill switch incase the user wants to clear the events from the stack because of another event.

+- Events can add events to the stack.

+- Add await in the mix? to help handle async functions?

+## Design Iterations

+1. using class to generate an object.
+  * Issue: have to create a new object each time and the list will have to passed around
+2. Using Closure to generate a function based system.